revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

 ---

-2. Design the angular app with the following criteria
+2.Design the angular app with the following criteria
 	- Template should have a button named `Click Me`
 	- When the user clicked on the button, you should greet the user with the message "Welcome to my angular app"